-You might think that becoming a successful penny stock trader is easy, but as you’ll learn if you want to become my next Millionaire student you will have to continually refine your trading process and learn the patterns that work best FOR YOU!
+You might think that becoming a successful penny stock trader is easy, but as you’ll learn if you want to become my next Millionaire Trading Challenge student you will have to continually refine your trading process and learn the patterns that work best FOR YOU!

-So, start by doing these nine things and see for yourself the incredible effect it can have on your career as a penny stock trader as I want more Millionaire this guy and this guy and now this guy too!**students like
+So, start by doing these nine things and see for yourself the incredible effect it can have on your career as a penny stock trader as I want more Millionaire Trading Challenge students like this guy and this guy and now this guy too!**

 The low barrier of entry to this niche can be deceiving as just because trading penny stocks is available to anyone and doesn’t require an advanced degree, many people think it’s easy.
 That isn’t the case.
 To really find success at trading penny stocks (rather than relying on dumb luck) you have to learn how thise niche works.
 There are a few places to learn the basics, including my guide here and video lessons here too, but this guide is the best place to learn EVERYTHING.

 2. Learn from veteran traders.
-One of the best ways to get better at trading penny stocks is to learn from established traders as we now have SEVERAL millionaires giving live weekly webinars to mystudents and these are MUST WATCHES!
+One of the best ways to get better at trading penny stocks is to learn from established traders as we now have SEVERAL millionaires giving live weekly webinars to my Trading Challenge students and these are MUST WATCHES!